FHPythonUtils/FHDoc/docs/README.md

 # Generate documentation that points to master branch
 # with source links pointing to your repository
 # this command also creates `mkdocs.yml`
-handsdown --external `git config --get remote.origin.url`
+fhdoc --external `git config --get remote.origin.url`

 # Run mkdocs to build HTML
 mkdocs build